Best Peaks to Visit When Hiking in Austria

 Geological note: Contains Austria's most extensive glacier systems including Pasterze Glacier (8km long)

-For detailed seasonal planning, consult our Weather Guide for Hiking in Austria.
+For detailed seasonal planning, consult our weather guide for hiking in Austria.

 Main Peaks of the Region: